 In this tutorial I demonstrate how to create a cumulative visualization in Power BI, showing cumulative results versus targets or budgets.
 This is a really good visualization to show things over time.

-In this example, I want to show you how we can generate cumulative totals but only up to a certain point.
+But, in this example, I only want to show the results up to today’s date or the very last date of a sale that we have made now.
+So we’ll generate cumulative results only up to a certain point.

 Here’s a description of a specific scenario below.

-Utilizing this simple technique that I run through in this tutorial allows you to create a visualization which actually looks more realistic.
-Where you only see results up to say the last sale date, for example.
+Utilizing this simple technique that I run through in this tutorial allows you to create a visualization that looks more realistic, where you only see results up to the last sale date, for example.

 This isn’t a very difficult DAX formula technique but one that I’ve seen requested many times in the Enterprise DNA Support Forum from members.

-It’s well worth having a good understanding of how you can utilize Variables (VAR) effectively inside of your DAX formulas which I what I have done here.
+It’s well worth having a good understanding of how you can utilize Variables (VAR) effectively inside your DAX formulas, which is what I have done here.